What is manslaughter?

 Fortunately, there are a number of defenses to Colorado manslaughter charges.
 These include (but are not limited to):

 - The killing was accidental,

-- You were acting in self-defense or defense of someone else,
+- You were acting in accordance with Colorado self-defense laws,

 - You were the victim of mistaken identification, or

 To help you better understand Colorado's manslaughter law, 18-3-104 C.R.S., our Colorado criminal defense lawyers discuss the following, below:

 - 1. How does Colorado law define manslaughter?

 - 1.2.
 The difference between second-degree murder, manslaughter and criminally negligent homicide

 - 1.3.
 “Heat of Passion” manslaughter is now second-degree murder